-Instructors who convert previous Blackboard courses will find that Canvas does not have a built-in equivalent "tool" for journal, blog, and wiki course activities.
-However, these activities can be undertaken in Canvas to some degree using existing tools.
+Canvas does not have a built-in equivalent tool for journal, blog, and wiki course activities.
+However, these activities can be undertaken in Canvas to some degree using existing tools and external tools.

 Activity description: Journals are an activity where students write successive entries in the same location that are visible only to the student and the instructor.

-Grading caveat: These journals can be graded and assigned due dates, but the grade and due date apply to the whole activity.
+Grading caveat: In either solution, journals can be graded and assigned due dates, but the grade and due date apply to the whole activity.
 In other words, it is not possible to grade individual entries or assign due dates to individual entries.

 Part 1: Create the Discussions